G. William Domhoff: Power structure research

 Who Rules was followed by a series of sociology and power structure books including C. Wright Mills and the Power Elite (1968), Bohemian Grove and Other Retreats (1974), The Higher Circles (1970), The Powers That Be (1979), and Who Rules America Now?
 (1983).
+Domhoff and his research assistant, Adam Schneider, maintain a website dedicated to power structure research, WhoRulesAmerica.net.